wlinye/wlinye.github.io/index.md

 * * *
 ### Education
+PhD Student in Information Systems, University of Alberta, 2025-present

-_B.Sc._ in Pure Math, Minor in Economics, The Chinese University of Hong Kong, Shenzhen, 2020-2024 (expected).
+BSc in Pure Math, Minor in Economics, The Chinese University of Hong Kong, Shenzhen, 2020-2024.

 Exchange Student, University of Rochester, Spring 2023.